plasma-umass/scalene/README.md

 Logo created by [Sophia Berger](https://www.linkedin.com/in/sophia-berger/).

 This material is based upon work supported by the National Science Foundation under Grant No. 1955610.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.